 If you’re really struggling with your dog’s impulse control, check out our online dog training courses.
 There’s something there for everyone!

 Without further ado, let’s explore some of the best dog training games known to man’s best friend.
 I didn’t invent any of these games, so I’ll try to give credit where it’s due.
-If you’d like a full course on impulse control for just $11, check out this one from Certified Dog Behavior Consultant Sue Brown.

 1.Walking Leave It